miguel-sg-2/FastEddy_tutorial/cases/NBL.rst

 Background
 ----------

-This is a canonical neutral boundary layer scenario described by Sauer and Munoz-Esparza (2020).
+This is a canonical neutral boundary layer scenario.
+The case is broadly based upon Sauer and Munoz-Esparza (2020) but is not identical.
 A geostrophic wind is prescribed over ground with a set aerodynamic roughness length under a neutrally stratified boundary layer.
 The purpose of this test case is to visualize and analyze the resultant flow and turbulence characteristics that develop when the LES reaches statistical steady-state.

 Input parameters
 ----------------

-* Number of grid points: :math:`[N_x,N_y,N_z]=[800,800,122]`
+* Number of grid points: :math:`[N_x,N_y,N_z]=[640,634,58]`
-* Isotropic grid spacings: :math:`[dx,dy,dz]=[5,5,5]`
+* Isotropic grid spacings: :math:`[dx,dy,dz]=[20,20,05]`
-* Domain size: :math:`[4 \times 4 \times 1.2]` km
+* Domain size: :math:`[6.4 \times 6.34 \times 1.148]` km
-* Model time step: 0.01 s
+* Model time step: 0.05 s
 * Advection scheme: 3rd order QUICK
 * Time scheme: 3rd order Runge Kutta
 * Geostrophic wind: :math:`[U_g,V_g]=[10,0]` m/s